 Jason De León is the Head Curator of Hostile Terrain 94 and Executive Director of the Undocumented Migration Project, Inc. 501(c)(3).
 He is also Professor of Anthropology and Chicana/o Studies at UCLA and author of the award winning book “The Land o…

 Jason De León is Executive Director of the Undocumented Migration Project, Inc. 501(c)(3)and Head Curator of Hostile Terrain 94.
-He is Professor of Anthropology and Chicana, Chicano, and Central American Studies at UCLA and author of the award winning book “The Land of Open Graves: Living and Dying on the Migrant Trail” (UC Press 2015).
+He is Director of the Cotsen Institute of Archaeology and Professor of Anthropology and Chicana, Chicano, and Central American Studies at UCLA.
+He is the author of the award winning books “The Land of Open Graves: Living and Dying on the Migrant Trail” (UC Press 2015) and Soldiers and Kings: Survival and Hope in the World of Human Smuggling (Viking 2024).
 De León is a 2017 MacArthur Foundation Fellow and between 2013 and 2017 he co-curated the traveling exhibition “State of Exception.”

 Michael Wells is the Co-Curator for Hostile Terrain 94 and has served as primary photographer for the Undocumented Migration Project since its inception in 2009.
 He has photographed the project’s ethnographic and archaeological fieldwork in Arizona,…